-- The following four months are spent on versioned beta releases where no new features can be added but bug fixes are still included.
+- The following three months are spent on four versioned beta releases where no new features can be added but bug fixes are still included.

-- The final month is spent on a release candidate (or more, if necessary) and concludes with the release of the final release of Python 3.X.0.
+- The final two months are spent on two release candidates (or more, if necessary) and conclude with the release of the final release of Python 3.X.0.

 After the release of Python 3.X.0, the 3.X series is maintained for five years:

 - During the first eighteen months (1½ year) it receives bugfix updates and full releases (sources and installers for Windows and macOS) are made approximately every other month.